 Last month, Governor Ricketts announced that DHHS would be the only state in the country to stop participating in EA for the month of August.
 In addition, despite calls from advocates to re-open the P-EBT application to families who missed the deadline for spring semester school closures, DHHS has not re-opened thee application.

 Turning away federal funds for food assistance programs will make a bad situation worse for thousands of Nebraska children who are struggling because of the pandemic.
-One in four SNAP recipients in Nebraska are families with children.
+Three in four SNAP recipients in Nebraska are families with children.
 Families in rural parts of the state, in particular, rely on SNAP to keep food on the table.

 Turning away federal funds for struggling families will slow our state’s economic recovery.
 Every $1.00 in SNAP benefits generates an additional $1.73 in economic activity.
 During an economic downturn, this stimulus benefits families, and flows through our entire food system, from local grocery stores, through the trucks that transport food, and to local farmers and producers.
 Assuming similar levels of SNAP participation from July, Nebraska is missing out on $12.3 million in local economic activity every month by not extending emergency allotments to SNAP recipients.